Flashtube: Series triggering

 A ruby laser head, assembled and disassembled, revealing pumping cavity, the ruby rod, and two water-cooled flashtubes.

-Series triggering is more common in high powered, water-cooled flashtubes, such as those found in lasers.
+Series triggering, sometimes referred to as injection triggering, is more common in high powered, water-cooled flashtubes, such as those found in lasers.
 The high-voltage leads of the trigger-transformer are connected to the flashtube in series, (one lead to an electrode and the other to the capacitor), so that the flash travels through both the transformer and the lamp.
 The trigger pulse forms a spark inside the lamp, without exposing the trigger voltage to the outside of the lamp.
 The advantages are better insulation, more reliable triggering, and an arc that tends to develop well away from the glass, but at a much higher cost.
 The series-triggering transformer also acts as an inductor.
 This helps to control the flash duration, but prevents the circuit from being used in very fast discharge applications.
 The triggering can generally take place with a lower voltage at the capacitor than is required for external triggering.
 However, the trigger-transformer becomes part of the flash circuit, and couples the triggering-circuit to the flash energy.
 Therefore, because the trigger-transformer has very low impedance, the transformer, triggering-circuit, and silicon controlled rectifier (SCR) must be able to handle very high peak-currents, often in excess of 1500 amps.

-Simmer-voltage triggering
+Simmering

 An externally triggered, 3.5 microsecond flash.
 The flash fully discharges before the arc can move away from the glass and fill the tube, causing excessive wear to the lamp.

-Simmer-voltage triggering is the least common method.
-In this technique, the capacitor voltage is not initially applied to the electrodes, but instead, a high voltage spark streamer is maintained between the electrodes.
-The high current from the capacitor is delivered to the electrodes using a thyristor or a spark gap.
-This type of triggering is used mainly in very fast rise time systems, typically those that discharge in the microsecond regime, such as used in high-speed, stop-motion photography or dye lasers.
-The simmering spark-streamer causes the arc to develop in the exact center of the lamp, increasing the lifetime dramatically.
-If external triggering is used for extremely short pulses, the spark streamers may still be in contact with the glass when the full current-load passes through the tube, causing wall ablation, or in extreme cases, cracking or even explosion of the lamp.
-However, because very short pulses often call for very high voltage and low capacitance, to keep the current density from rising too high, some microsecond flashtubes are triggered by simply "over-volting", that is, by applying a voltage to the electrodes which is much higher than the lamp's self-flash threshold, using a spark gap.
-Often, a combination of simmer voltage and over-volting is used.
+Simmering is a technique commonly used in high frequency pulsed flashtube operation.
+After the flashtube is triggered and the gas is ionized, a low voltage, low current, stable DC arc is maintained.
+In a standard simmer circuit, the main pulse forming network(PFN) capacitor bank is connected directly to the flashtube electrodes.
+A high power solid-state switch, such as an SCR or IGBT, is used to hold back the current until the signal to fire is given.
+The simmering process is commonly used in high frequency applications due to the substantial increase in flashtube life and pulse to pulse optical stability.